Koredotcom/docs/docs/xo/automation/use-cases/alerts-oauth-v2.md

 # Alert Task – OAuth v2

-We have seen how an Alert task can be set up in the XO Platform  [here](https://docsinternal-kore.github.io/docs/xo/automation/use-cases/alert-tasks/).
+We have seen how an Alert task can be set up in the XO Platform <a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/alert-tasks/" target="_blank">here</a>.
 In this article, we will see how alert task authorization can be set up using the OAuth v2.

 ## How it Works